 If you suffered an injury or illness while you were working, no matter what your job, you are likely entitled to workers’ compensation.
 This state program can help you receive payments for your medical bills and other expenses when your injuries prevent you from working.
 No matter who is at fault, you may have grounds to file a claim to help you recover and get back to work.

-At the Law Offices of Wax & Wax, the partners are board-certified specialists in workers’ compensation.
+At the Law Offices of Wax & Wax, the partners are experienced specialists in workers’ compensation.
 Our workers' compensation lawyers in Glendale have 100 years of combined experience helping clients seek compensation for their workplace injuries.
 Our team believes that responsive communication and a keen focus on your needs are important to get you the results that your case deserves and we personally handle each case because our clients are always our top priority.

 Contact us today to speak with a lawyer in our Glendale or Santa Clarita offices.
 We serve clients throughout the greater Los Angeles area.